Hiya! Bjork here.

 - Shooting the video – 1 hour – from pressing record for the first time until pressing stop for the last time)

 - Editing the video – 1.5 hours – Lindsay has used iMovie for iOS a couple of times before, but not much, so it was still pretty new.
 All editing was done from the couch, which is a nice perk.

 Here’s the final video:

 We’re excited about the first take, and we know that if we apply 1%∞ we can make some real progress towards improving the quality while at the same time cutting down on the production requirements.

-If you’d like to follow along on our quest to find the best way to create recipe videos, you can sign up for the video VIP list by clicking here or on the image below.
+If you’d like to follow along on our quest to find the best way to create recipe videos, you can sign up for the video VIP list by clicking here.

 This week (September 16th, to be exact) Apple released a new version of the operating system that powers their mobile devices (iPhones, iPads, and the iPod Touch).